anutron/behavior/Docs/Delegator.md

 ### Conditionals

-Delegator also allows any trigger's options to include conditoinals that will prevent the trigger from being invoked if they match.
+Delegator also allows any trigger's options to include conditionals that will prevent or allow the trigger from being invoked if they match.
 These conditionals are run at event time, allowing you to program your UI for different states.
+Delegator provides two conditionals - `if` and `unless`.
+In theory this could be extended to include others like less than or greater than at some point.

 #### Examples